brendanberg/L/introduction.md

 	> 0.3
 	0.3

 	> 6.02e23
 	6.02e+23

 The main numeric type in __L__ is the rational type.
 It can represent integers and fractions with arbitrary precision.
 Integers can be represented in decimal or hexadecimal notation.

 	> Math.pi
 	≈ 3.141592653589793

 	> Math.sin 0.5
 	≈ 0.479425538604203

+__Sequence Types: Lists and Strings__

 Numeric approximation types are double-precision [IEEE 754](http://en.wikipedia.org/wiki/IEEE_754-2008) floating-point values.
 Floating point numbers can include an optional exponent.

-	> [2, 4, 6, 8]
+	> [2 4 6 8]
-	[2, 4, 6, 8]
+	[2 4 6 8]

-	> [_, False, blub, 0x2A]
+	> [_ False blub 0x2A]
-	[_, False, blub, 42]
+	[_ False blub 42]

 Lists are a sequence type in __L__.
 They are represented as comma separated values enclosed in square brackets.
 Note that while the hexadecimal numeric literal is converted into the canonical base 10 equivalent, the identifier `blub` has not been evaluated.
 In __L__, identifiers are not evaluated until their value is explicitly requested.

-	> = [3 ..
-7]
-	[3, 4, 5, 6]

-	> = [1 ..
-10 \ 2]
-	[1, 3, 5, 7, 9]

-	> = [5 ..
-0]
+	> (3..7)
+	[3 4 5 6]

+	> (1...10)
+	[1 2 3 4 5 6 7 8 9 10]

+	> (5..0)
 	[5, 4, 3, 2, 1]

-	> = [60 ..
-1 \ 10]
-	[60, 50, 40, 30, 20, 10]
+	> (10...1)
+	[10, 9, 8, 7, 6, 5, 4, 3, 2, 1]

 Range literals are shorthand for numeric lists.
 They take a start value, a stop value and an optional stride.
 The resulting list is an arithmetic progression of integers from the start value up to, but not including the stop value.
-In the case that the lower bound is greater than the upper bound, the resulting list is in descending order. __L__ uses the backslash character to designate the stride of the list.
-An easy mnemonic for this syntax is "from x to y counting by z".
+In the case that the lower bound is greater than the upper bound, the resulting list is in descending order.
 For more complex list generation, see examples using the `map` and `filter` functions on sequence types.

 	> "Hello, world!"
 	'Hello, world!'

 	> 'Gerrit Rietveld Straße'
 	'Gerrit Rietveld Straße'

 	> "In Korea, you'd say, \"안녕하세요 세상\""
 	'In Korea, you\'d say, "안녕하세요 세상"'

 Strings are sequences of unicode code points.
 Strings literals are characters enclosed in single or double quotes.
 Backslash (`\`) is used to escape characters that otherwise have special meaning inside a string, such as newline, tab, the quote character, or backslash itself.

+__Collection Types: Maps (and friends)__

-	> {pianist : 'Bill', bassist : 'Scott', drummer : 'Paul'}
+	> {pianist: 'Bill', bassist: 'Scott', drummer: 'Paul'}
 	{pianist: 'Bill', bassist: 'Scott', drummer: 'Paul'}

 Dictionaries are ordered collections of key-value pairs.
-The Keys are objects that have defined an equality method and are hashable.
+The keys are objects that have defined an equality method and are hashable.
 Values are any object.

 	> {
-	-     pianist : 'Bill'
+	-     pianist: 'Bill'
-	-     bassist : 'Scott'
+	-     bassist: 'Scott'
-	-     drummer : 'Paul'
+	-     drummer: 'Paul'
 	- }
 	{pianist: 'Bill', bassist: 'Scott', drummer: 'Paul'}

 Dictionaries may span multiple lines.
-Commas are not necessary if each line contains only one key-value pair.

 ## Types and Evaluation

 The __L__ programming language is strongly, but not explicitly, typed.
 The postfix `type` operator evaluates the type of a given expression.

-	> = 16 type
+__Getting the Type of an Expression__

+	> (16 type)
 	Integer

-	> = 'a' type
+	> ('a' type)
 	String

-	> = 3.14 type
+	> (1.25 type)
 	Decimal

 Pretty self-explanatory.

-	> = [4, 5, 6] type
+	> ([4 5 6] type)
-	List[Rat]
+	List[Integer]

-	> = ['B', 'D', 'F', 'M'] type
+	> (['B' 'D' 'F' 'M'] type)
 	List[String]

 Maybe?

-	> = ['a', 4] type
+	> (['a' 4] type)
 	List[T]

-	> = { 'a' : 1, 'b' : 2, 'c' : 3 } type
+	> ({'a': 1, 'b': 2, 'c': 3 } type)
-	Map{String:Rat}
+	Map{String:Integer}

 Container types are further identified by the keys' type and the values' type.
 Heterogeneous lists are specified with a type variable.

-	> = rational type
-	type

-	> = type type
-	type
+	> (Rational Type)
+	Type

+	> (Type Type)
+	Type

 Types also have a type.
 Their type is `type`.

 ## Operators on Scalar Types

+__Assignment__

 	> number: 42
 	> number